FejixGUI/fejix/README.md

-# Fejix graphical client library
+# Fejix - cross-platform graphical client library

 Fejix is a cross-platform C99 base library for clients of graphical shells.
 Its goal is to wrap graphical shell protocols (Windows API, Wayland, X11 etc.) to provide a common